isaaclyman/pooty/README.md

 - ~~**Pooting objects**.
 The user can use `model.poot(object)` and have the object recursively applied to the model, as long as it matches the structure of the model.~~ DONE.

 - **Array functions**.
 Teach Pooty how to add and remove templated nodes inside of a `bucket` when the state changes.
-Add "push", "unshift", "pop", "replace", and "splice" functions, maybe as functions off of `(ControllerScope) this.bucket`.
+Add "poot", "push", "unshift", "pop", "replace", and "splice" functions, maybe as functions off of `(ControllerScope) this.bucket`.
 Figure out the most efficient way to use `index()` without having to re-create everything.
 Figure out how to select specific indexes of a bucket (`nth-child`?)

 - ~~**Mutate**.
 Both `input` and `url` ought to have a `mutate` method for incoming data.~~ DONE.